Box Hits

 The channel was available on a number of platforms including Sky and Virgin Media.
 It was part of a network of channels owned by The Box Plus Network, which includes 4Music, The Box, Kerrang!, Kiss and Magic.
-All of these channels are now in Channel 4's main business operations.
+All of these channels were in Channel 4's main business operations, until they all closed at 23:59 on 30 June 2024, due to budget cuts.

 History

 On 2 April 2013, all Box Television channels went free-to-air on satellite, apart from 4Music which went free-to-view.
 As a result, the channels were removed from the Sky EPG in Ireland.
 Smash Hits launched on Freesat on 15 April 2013, alongside three other Box Television channels.
 Box Hits and its sister channels (except 4Music) returned to Freesat on 8 December 2021 alongside C4 HD.

 On 25 May 2016, the channel was rebranded as Box Hits.

 Smash Hits TV was also the name given to a spin-off TV show broadcast on Sky One in 2001.

 It used to broadcast general mainstream pop music on a "jukebox" system, where viewers had to call a premium rate telephone number to select a music video to play.

 From 27 September 2021 to 6 October 2021, Box Hits broadcast a simulcast of Kiss after the activation of a fire suppressant system at the premises of Red Bee Media on 25 September 2021.
 It was restored on 7 October 2021, while a simulcast of it simultaneously launched on 4Music, replacing The Box.

-On 13 June 2022, Channel 4 announced that Box Hits' channel slot would be replaced with 4Music on June 29, 2022.
+On 13 June 2022, Channel 4 announced that Box Hits' channel slot would be replaced with 4Music on 29 June 2022.
 This was part of a channel reshuffle where E4 Extra would take over 4Music's old slot, while 4Music would transition back to a full-time music schedule in the ex-Box Hits slot, thus effectively ending the Box Hits branding and the channel itself altogether.
-The Box, however, will currently remain on air for the time being.
+On 29 June 2022 at 6am, it closed by repeating the ident before freezing.
+The Box closed about 2 years later on 30 June 2024, after 32 years on air.